dc-js/dc.js/docs/api-latest.md

 ```

 #### .valueAccessor([valueAccessorFunction])
 Set or get the value accessor function.
-Value accessor function is used to retrieve value in crossfilter group.
-Group
+The value accessor function is used to retrieve the
-values are used differently in different charts, for example group values correspond to slices size in pie chart and y
+value from the crossfilter group.
+Group values are used differently in different charts, for
+example values correspond to slice sizes in a pie chart and y axis positions in a grid
-axis position in grid coordinate chart.
+coordinate chart.
 ```js
 // default value accessor
 chart.valueAccessor(function(d) { return d.value; });